A'gan

-During the early years of the Peoples Republic of China, the Communist government further developed the coal mining industry in the area.
+During the early years of the People's Republic of China, the Communist government further developed the coal mining industry in the area.
 On April 1, 1955 construction started on the 27 km Lan'a Railway for coal transport between Lanzhou and A'gan.
 The railway opened on February 5, 1956.
 At that time, A'gan was the most important coal mining site in Gansu.
 Coal mining continued with a peak of 1 million tons annually in 1971.
 In the 1980s, around 100,000 people were employed in the town, working in the mines and surrounding industries, many of them commuting from Lanzhou.

 After the 1980s, the coal mines were closed as they became exhausted, and the town entered an economic decline.
 The town is developing tourism to revitalize the economy.